muuhd/Text-Mining-on-Customer-Satisfaction-/README.md

 Recommendations

 1. Building on their strengths
-   -  Leverage their talent in flight meals by maintaining/improving the quality of food
    -  They could consider collaborating with renowned local chefs to enhance the dining experience on board
    -  Air India could also implement a reward system for the best flight crew to incentivise/recognise good service